cobianzo/wp-env-sidebar-related-article/README.md

 npm run wp-env run cli wp -- plugin list

+or if you want to actually get inside the docker container and work locally, you will run

+npm run wp-env run cli sh -c

 ### Browser Sync

 If you are using Local WP, your url will be something like